Dalfons0/OpenWhiskTypescript/README.md

 λ  minikube start --vm-driver=hyperv --hyperv-virtual-switch="Primary Virtual Switch" --cpus 2 --memory 4096
 ```

-# [Note]
+>**Note**:

-# Before executing the upper command you have to configure a [virtual switch](https://docs.docker.com/machine/drivers/hyper-v/#2-set-up-a-new-external-network-switch-optional) in the Hyper-V manager, in order to grant minikube access to internet.
+>Before executing the upper command you have to configure a [virtual switch](https://docs.docker.com/machine/drivers/hyper-v/#2-set-up-a-new-external-network-switch-optional) in the Hyper-V manager, in order to grant minikube access to internet.

-# [Important]
+>**Important:**

-# If you are using minikube in windows with the hyper-v drive, you have to use minikube through an admin powershell, because this is necessary to interact with the hyper-v machine.
+>If you are using minikube in windows with the hyper-v drive, you have to use minikube through an admin powershell, because this is necessary to interact with the hyper-v machine.

-# [Curiosity]
+>**Curiosity:**

-# You can connect to the minikube VM with the user 'docker' and the password 'tcuser'.
+>You can connect to the minikube VM with the user 'docker' and the password 'tcuser'.

-####Deploying OpenWhisk
+#### Deploying OpenWhisk

 Once you have the minikube running in your local machine you only have to clone [this repository](https://github.com/apache/incubator-openwhisk-deploy-kube) and follow the instructions in order to deploy OpenWhisk on it, but if you are working on windows you have to keep in mind some considerations: